ixxeL-DevOps/GitOps-apps/README.md

 In your `values.yaml` file you can specify the values you want to personalize your installation.

-To manage automatic updates via ArgoCD ImageUpdater, you must also accompany your application with an additional file `.argocd-source-<appName>.yaml`.
+To manage automatic updates via **ArgoCD ImageUpdater**, you must also accompany your application with an additional file `.argocd-source-<appName>.yaml`.
 Here, `<appName>` should match the final name of your ArgoCD application.
 Here is an example for the `api` application:

 File `.argocd-source-api.yaml` :